dflay/NMR-DAQ/README.md

 ### General Instructions

    To compile the program, type `make`.
 To run the program, type `./run_nmr.sh`, or use the graphical user interface by running: `python nmr_daq.py`.

+   Please see section 6 for important details for starting up and shutting down the system, along with general operational guidelines.

 ### Graphical User Interface